algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Testers verify that the individual modules integrate seamlessly and function correctly together.
 This ensures that interactions between different modules do not lead to unexpected behaviour.

-#### 5.System Testing
+#### 5. System Testing

 After integration testing, the entire system undergoes comprehensive testing.
 Testers assess whether the software meets the specified requirements and operates correctly across various scenarios.

-#### 6.User Acceptance Testing (UAT)
+#### 6. User Acceptance Testing (UAT)

-In the final phase, users or stakeholders test the software in a real-world environment to validate that it fulfils their needs and expectations.
+In the final phase, users or stakeholders test the software in a real-world environment to validate that it fulfills their needs and expectations.
 This testing typically occurs before the software is released into production.

-#### 7.User Feedback
+#### 7. User Feedback

 Once the software is released, users provide feedback on its performance and usability.
 This feedback is crucial for identifying areas that require improvement and enhancing the software's overall quality.